 Dr. Michaela Greiler

-A new medium to spread knowledge about software practices is my soon to launch podcast.
+I’m also the host of the software engineering unlocked podcast.
 Here, I interview experienced developers, product managers and CTOs about how they build software.

 Research and Development at Microsoft